pwgbots/framifier/README.md

 I intend to develop it further so that it will perform a dynamic simulation that is consistent with the basic idea of FRAM.

-The leading principle for development is "functionality without fuss".
+My leading principle for software development is "functionality without fuss".
 I try to minimize the number of elements of the graphical user interface, while maximizing its intuitive logic.

+The diaFRAM software is 100% HTML + CSS + Javascript.
+It should run in any modern browser.
+Installation is simple: copy files and folders to a directory on your computer while preserving the directory structure.
+The opening `index.html` in your browser should do the trick.

 Feedback is welcome.